ni/niveristand-custom-device-handbook/docs/WhatIsACustomDevice.md

 </body>
 <br />

-For each of the five types of custom devices, you’ll see two VI libraries in the LabVIEW source project: Custom Device API.lvlib and Custom Device Name Custom Device.lvlib.
+For each of the five types of custom devices, you’ll see two VI libraries in the LabVIEW source project: *Custom Device API.lvlib* and *Custom Device Name Custom Device.lvlib.*

 ![](images/Picture5.jpg)
+<b>Figure: A New Custom Device Project</b>

 The Custom Device API library contains most of the type definitions, template VIs and LabVIEW API needed to interact with NI VeriStand’s data and timing resources.
 They give a VI the ability to behave as a native task in the NI VeriStand Engine.
 Some of these VIs also appear on the LabVIEW palette in NI VeriStand » Custom Device API.